ansient0/lwotc/README.md

 * Will To survive Decreases defense by 15, Grants 2 ablative hp, 35% cover damage reduction, and 20% wound time reduction
 * Serial and reaper are now passives
 * Lethal is now 30% damage, and also applies to grenades
-* Chain lightning now replaces normal arc thrower shots, but chained attacks disorient rather than stun, and there are only up to 3 chains
+* Chain lightning now replaces normal arc thrower shots, chained attacks disorient rather than stun, and only hits up to 3 targets
 * Fleche no longer grants any bonus damage, and has a 3 turn cooldown
 * Sentinel, Guardian and RR can now work against the same target

 ### New Abilities

-Similiarly, only the important ones
+Similarly, only the important ones

 * Bullet Wizard: Grants Area suppression.
 Suppression and Area suppression deal small amount of damage to the targets.
 * Merciless: Once per turn, taking a standard shot with your primary weapon on a disoriented, panicked, or stunned enemy will refund your actions.